 Handai Hussein, Director of STPA, shows the brochures they use for meetings with tuberculosis sufferers and for prevention.

-The STPA is democratically organised with a board, annual general meetings, by-laws, plans of action, etc. The partnership started when STPA was part of the National Tuberculosis Programme (NTP), which also has a partnership with LHL International.
+HDP is democratically organised with a board, annual general meetings, by-laws, plans of action, etc. The partnership started when HDP was part of the National Tuberculosis Programme (NTP), which also has a partnership with LHL International.

 Each local organisation has its own administration and board, and their efforts are organised by the voluntary members.
 The local organisations have their own rules and objectives.
 They must mobilise their own financial resources and find alliance partners in their own state.
 Since Sudan is a federal system with individual states, the local organisations must be registered as a separate organisation in their own state.